AbdooOwd/AbdooOS/docs/devlog.md

 I FINALLY GOT A BOOTING BOOT SECTOR, STAGE 1 + 2.
 I GOT A WORKING KERNEL ENTRY **AND** A WORKING KERNEL!!!!11!!!1!

+## Basic Shell + FAT12 [23/05/2024]

+After ~~stealing~~ getting inspiration from my old keyboard driver, and all of the libraries I previously coded in my old OS project.
+So after like 2 minutes of coding: I now have a working shell.
+Next step is coding a basic FAT12 library.